8th session of the Central Committee of the League of Communists of Serbia: The Stambolić–Milošević relationship

 Slobodan Milošević (left) was the protégé of Ivan Stambolić (right).
 This image was taken during the 10th SKS Congress in May 1986, at which Milošević succeeded Stambolić as the president of the SKS Presidency.

 In the 1960s, the Faculty of Law of the University of Belgrade was known for enrolling students who would go on to become high-ranking politicians in Serbia.
-Slobodan Milošević enrolled there in 1960, and met Ivan Stambolić with whom he soon formed a close bond.
+Slobodan Milošević enrolled there in 1960 and met Ivan Stambolić with whom he soon formed a close bond.
 After finishing studies, Milošević became Stambolić's protégé.
 For instance, when Stambolić became the director of Tehnogas, an industrial gas company, in 1965, he appointed Milošević as the assistant director at Tehnogas.
 When Stambolić left Tehnogas, Milošević became its director.
 Later in 1978, when Stambolić became the prime minister of Serbia, he appointed Milošević as director of Beobank, one of the leading banks of Yugoslavia at the time.

 Stambolić was seen as a political reformist and anti-nationalist.
 Upon the expiration of his mandate as prime minister in 1982, he was appointed president of the League of Communists of Belgrade City Committee.
 Later that same year, Milošević entered politics after being appointed head of the Stari Grad SKS committee; he left his position as the director of Beobank in December 1983.
 Stambolić was elected president of the SKS Presidency in April 1984, becoming the leader of the SKS.
 Milošević was appointed as his successor to his previous position.

-Milošević was considered to be a technocrat, but inside the City Committee, he began initiating campaigns against liberals and dissidents.
+Milošević was considered a technocrat, but inside the City Committee, he began initiating campaigns against reformists and dissidents.
 Miloš Vasić, a journalist and co-creator of the Vreme magazine, described Milošević's actions as Stalinist, saying that he "talked about 'people's democracy', 'great steps forward in the service of socialism', no other Communist leaders used this jargon".
 By 1985, Milošević gained full control over the League of Communists of Belgrade, appointing officials who were loyal to him; he also garnered support from various professors from the University of Belgrade that were close to Milošević's wife, Mirjana Marković.